Gluten: Labeling

 People with gluten-related disorders need to eliminate gluten from their diets to varying degrees, necessitating label laws that enable them to determine suitability of foods.
 The term "gluten-free" is generally used to indicate a supposed harmless level of gluten rather than a complete absence.

 For persons with celiac disease, consumption of more than 10 mg of gluten per day will cause intestinal architecture changes in the majority of celiacs.
-Based on this study by Catassi et al, many jurisdictions opt to use 20 parts per million as the regulatory threshold for a gluten-free claim, which enables someone to consume >500 g of food at <20 parts per million.
+Based on this study by Catassi et al, many jurisdictions opt to use 20 parts per million as the regulatory threshold for a gluten-free claim, which enables someone to consume less than 10 mg of gluten when consuming 500 g of food.
 Those with celiac disease must avoid traces of gluten even if they do not experience overt acute symptoms from cross-contact.
 The ED05 for a discrete exposure in a wheat allergic person is 6.1 mg.
 Because those with wheat allergies may react to proteins other than gluten in wheat, some gluten-free products (e.g. gluten-free wheat starch) may be inappropriate for them.

 There is no established threshold for those with NCGS, but some double blind feeding studies suggest no effect when 10 grams of gluten is consumed per day.
 Whether symptoms are alleviated due to gluten elimination or some other component in gluten grains is scientifically debated.
 Nevertheless, some jurisdictions like the EU and Australia have developed standards such as "very low gluten" and "low gluten" to accommodate those with NCGS who may be able to tolerate foods with higher levels of gluten in them.